Kilt, Black Watch tartan

 Ready for the concert hall

 But less will do.
 You may refrain from the ghillie brogues.
-For the concert hall, theatre, and opera house they are a bit over-dressed.
+For the concert hall, theatre, and opera house, they are a bit overdressed.
 Ordinary dress shoes will do.
 Also, you can leave the sgian dubh at home.

-The two pictures above represent the level where many other kilt sites start.
-Should you like to know more about how to dress for such rare occasions you'll find excellent advice on some of them.
+Should you like to know more about how to dress for such rare occasions, you'll find excellent advice on some of them.

-To my opinion, they are big overshooting the mark when it is about wearing a kilt as daily attire, meaning to replace jeans, shorts and equivalent, and where the kilt should just be considered another piece of clothing, rather than part of national dress.
+In my opinion, they are big overshooting the mark when it is about wearing a kilt as daily attire, meaning to replace jeans, shorts and equivalent, and where the kilt should just be considered another piece of clothing, rather than part of national dress.

 Don't waste your money